-Stainless steel pipe fittings are attachments used to connect or close the end of pipes and tubing to increase in-line, offset, multiport and mounting capabilities.
-As pipe bending can be a difficult and sometimes costly secondary operation, fittings are often used join two straight sections of pipe together at an angle as needed for various pipe configurations.
+Stainless steel pipe fittings are attachments used to connect or close the end of pipes and tubing to increase in-line, offset, multiport, and mounting capabilities.
+As pipe bending can be a difficult and sometimes costly secondary operation, fittings are often used to join two straight sections of pipe together at an angle as needed for various pipe configurations.

-An integral part of plumbing and flow systems, pipe fittings must be able to safely transport all fluids, gases and even solids that may be entered into the system.
-For this reason and others, stainless steel is a common material used in the production of these fittings as it is extremely strong, durable and resists corrosion in a number of corrosive environments.
-Pulp and paper, petrochemical, water treatment, automotive, medical, dental, semiconductor, food processing and aerospace industries among others utilize these fittings in a number of different applications.
+An integral part of plumbing and flow systems, pipe fittings must be able to safely transport all fluids, gasses, and even solids that may be entered into the system.
+For this reason and others, stainless steel is a common material used in the production of these fittings as it is extremely strong, durable, and resists corrosion in a number of corrosive environments.
+Pulp and paper, petrochemical, water treatment, automotive, medical, dental, semiconductor, food processing, and aerospace industries utilize these fittings in a number of different applications.
 Stainless steel pipe fittings are the most common choice in medical and food processing environments as high grade alloys are hygienic and easily sanitized.
-The many benefits of stainless steel pipe and fittings often outweighs the higher initial cost as the elemental structure of stainless steel significantly increases product longevity, reducing long term expenses such as maintenance and replacements.
+The many benefits of stainless steel pipe and fittings often outweigh the higher initial cost as the elemental structure of stainless steel significantly increases product longevity, reducing long term expenses such as maintenance and replacements.
 Although fittings may eventually need repair or replacement, this material is easily melted down and recycled, further reducing costs and waste.